sevenc-nanashi/utaformatix-ts/CONTRIBUTING.md

 - `tasks/build.ts`: Build task.
 You can run `deno task build --force-copy` to force copy files.
 - `tasks/test.ts`: Test task.
 This runs tests on both Deno and Node.js.
+  - This task creates npm package in `tasks/temporary_test_package`.
+Use this if needed.

 ### How to keep the project up to date with UtaFormatix